Bryan Gunn: Norwich City

 Under the management of John Deehan, Norwich were seventh in the Premier League in the 1994–95 season when Gunn broke and dislocated his ankle whilst playing against Nottingham Forest.
 His importance to the team was underlined when they subsequently plummeted down the table, winning just one of their remaining 17 games as Gunn recovered.
 The team was ultimately relegated.
-Gunn retained a regular first team place for the 1995–96 season and, beginning with the match against Wolverhampton Wanderers on 17 February 1996, began to captain the side, initially in the absence of regular captain Jon Newsome then on a permanent basis after Newsome left the club.
+Gunn retained a regular first team place for the 1995–96 season and, beginning with the match against Wolverhampton Wanderers on 17 February 1996, began to captain the side, initially in the absence of regular captain Jon Newsome and then on a permanent basis after Newsome left the club.
 However, when Mike Walker took over as manager for the following 1996–97 season, he appointed Ian Crook as captain instead.

 Gunn's final first-team game for the club was a 1–0 defeat to Crewe Alexandra on 31 January 1998.
 According to the Sunday Mirror, he produced "a sparkling display", which proved his abilities had "not been dulled by time".
 Gunn made 478 first team appearances for Norwich in all competitions.
 He was voted Norwich City Player of the Year in 1988 and 1993.
 The latter award came at the end of the 1992–93 FA Premier League season, in which Norwich finished third in the Premier League, their best-ever performance.
 The club awarded Gunn a testimonial match in 1996, and Alex Ferguson brought Manchester United to Carrow Road.